Avisror2/hangman/README.md

 ## Features

 - **Interactive Text-based Interface:** Play directly from your console.
-- **Multiple Word Categories:** Choose from categories like animals, food, and countries to guess words from.
+- **Multiple Word Categories:** Choose a file on your system with different words and play!
+Allowing diverse and fun playability.
-- **Adjustable Difficulty Levels:** Change the number of allowed guesses to increase or decrease the difficulty.

 ## Prerequisites